-Vapo Group's Corporate Responsibility report is based on the Global Reporting Initiative framework.
-In reporting on the economic, environmental and social impacts of its operations, Vapo Group applies the GRI Standards Core scope and the Electric Utilities Sector Supplement.
-The reporting is based on a materiality analysis that is used to determine the views of Vapo Group's stakeholders and the company itself regarding the most material corporate responsibility topics related to our operations.
+Our sustainability reporting is based on the Global Reporting Initiative (GRI), which is the world's most widely used responsibility reporting framework.
+We report on the economic, environmental and social impacts of our operations in accordance with the GRI Standards core scope.
+Reporting is based on a materiality analysis that was used to determine the views of our stakeholders and the company itself regarding the most material corporate responsibility topics related to the company's operations.
+Annually, we report on our sustainability for each calendar year.